raj30/rajat-jain/src/pages/posts/einstein-got-your-back-converting-lead-to-an-opportunity.md

    Let's create a Next best Action which includes
    * Flow (To Convert The Lead)
    * Apex Class (Contains the Mapping of Lead to Opportunity fields - Invoked by Flow)
-   * Only one choice can be selected in the interval of 90 Days.
+   * Only one choice can be selected in the interval of 90 Days
    * It will appear only when Lead Status is ‘Working - Contacted’

    ![Lead Conversion](/images/Convert Lead.png "Lead Conversion")